 Colour Rendering Index

-The Colour Rendering Index is an industry-standard reference to a bulb’s ability to render the colour of an object it is illuminating correctly.
+The Colour Rendering Index is an industry-standard reference to a light bulb’s ability to render the colour of an object it is illuminating correctly.
 Codes range from 0 to 100, with the higher numbers denoting more vivid and lively results.
-A lower CRI rating produces more ghostly (faded, dead) effects.
-If you want certain items to look good under lights – either for photographic or display purposes – then a higher CRI is required.
+A lower CRi rating produces more ghostly (faded, dead) effects.
+If you want certain items to look good under lights – either for photographic or display purposes – then a higher CRi is required.

-Bulbs with a high CRI rating generally cost more to buy and more to operate as they yield fewer lumens per watt consumed.
-Lower CRI bulbs put out lower quality light but are very cheap to operate as they have a higher lumen to watt ratio.
+Bulbs with a high CRi rating generally cost more to buy and more to operate as they yield fewer lumens per watt consumed.
+Lower CRi light bulbs put out lower quality light but are very cheap to operate as they have a higher lumen to watt ratio.

-You can read more about the colour temperature scale here.
+You can read more via our guide on the colour temperature scale.